uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/mkl-rng-skip_ahead.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::rng::skip_ahead function changes the current state of the engine so that with the further call of the generator the output subsequence begins with the specified offset see `Figure "Block-Splitting Method" <#rng_block_splitting>`__.
+oneapi::math::rng::skip_ahead function changes the current state of the engine so that with the further call of the generator the output subsequence begins with the specified offset see `Figure "Block-Splitting Method" <#rng_block_splitting>`__.

 .. container:: figtop
     :name: rng_block_splitting